-At Padilla Bay Reserve, we actively care for the watershed we call home.
+At the Padilla Bay Reserve, we actively care for the watershed we call home.
 We monitor and control invasive species like European green crab and Spartina cordgrass.
-We track long-term changes in important habitats like salt marshes and eelgrass meadows.
+We track long-term changes in important habitats, such as salt marshes and eelgrass meadows.
 We model responsible stewardship by promoting careful stormwater management, planting and maintaining native vegetation, and offering educational programs to community residents.

 Stewardship at Padilla Bay